zKillboard/podmail/README.md

 * Delete mails or mark mails as read or unread
 * Bulk selection and actions such as mark unread and delete all
 * Loads the latest 500 EVEmails (subject to increase)
-* Displays unread counts across all folders including mailing labels not natively supported by ESI
+* Displays unread counts across all folders including mailing lists (not natively supported by ESI)
 * Marks mails as read when opened
 * Resolves and displays names for labels, mailing lists, characters, corporations, and alliances
 * Links character, corporation, and alliance names in EveMails to EveWho
 * Detects and links killmails in EveMails to zKillboard
 * UI improvements including mobile responsiveness
+* Rudimentary offline mode
+* Pre-caching of evemails related to loaded evemail headers for faster access as well as to help with offline mode and upcoming search implementation.

  ### Upcoming Features